Lucretiel/autocommand/README.md

 As you can see, automain uses argparse to convert the signature of the function into an argument spec, which automatically handles creating a usage statement and argument parsing.

 `automain` is passed `__name__` to allow it to automatically run the decorated function.
 If `__name__ == '__main__'`, the arguments are parsed and the function is executed.
-The program's return code is taken from the return value of the function, following all the same rules as `sys.exit`.
+The program's return code is taken from the return value of the function, via `sys.exit`.

 ### Types

-You can use a type annotation to give an argument a type besides `str`.
+You can use a type annotation to give an argument a type.
 Any type (or in fact any callable) that returns an object when given a string argument can be used, though there are a few special cases that are described later.
 Keep in mind that `argparse` will catch `TypeErrors` raised during parsing, so you can supply a callable and do some basic argument validation as well.

 ```python
 @automain(__name__)